cullo7/Condescending_Jeffrey/README.md

 ###Details:
 * Commands have to be formatted: [Commmand]...[noun/verb]
+* All commands are stored in sqlite3 database
-* To stop program simply enter 'quit'
+* To stop program simply enter 'quit' (this flushes command history)
 * Jeffrey has a 'temper' that will increase when you enter incorrect commands and decrease with correct ones

 ###Commands: